Skip to main content

 });

-API keys have full organization-level access.
+API keys are scoped to a Wallet Profile — they can only operate on wallets registered within that profile.
 Store them securely and rotate them regularly.
 Create separate keys for different environments (dev, staging, production).

 Security Best Practices